 Great tips Seagrape!

 The only thing I would add is this: My daughter right after leaving home had all of her laundry stolen from the laundry at her apartment building.
 She started the wash late at night being tired from moving, and didn't wait for them to dry.
 She got up early to get her clothes and they were all gone.
 She lost everything in the laundry, new towels, new clothes, favorite clothes.
-It was a locked laundry room so it was probably someone in the building.
-It made for a very rough start.

 After you leave home, don't expect that the people around you are trustworthy until they prove themselves so.
 They are not your family or friends.